monotropos/passgen/README.md

 ## Usage
 `passgen.py <template>`
-where template can be any combination of characters c, n and s.
+where template can be any combination of characters l, c, v, n and s.
+ - l: any letter, consonant or vowel
- - c: character
+ - c: consonant
+ - v: vowel
  - n: number
  - s: symbol

-Example: `passgen.py csnnc` can produce a password like 'e|36C', 't.50j' or 'i$60M'.
+Example: `passgen.py cvcvnnsll` can produce a password like 'toki34~Az', 'KIbA10_Ux' or 'nasa71$er'.